cegekaJG/test-branch-update/README.md

       feature_test_prefix: "test/"
 ```

-### Example: Calling Core Workflow with Different Parameters

-The core workflow supports various configurations:
-- **Different test branches**: `test/main`, `test/staging`, `test/develop`
-- **Custom prefixes**: `test/`, `staging/`, `qa/`

-#### What Gets Tested

-- ✅ Correct commit detection and cherry-picking
-- ✅ Exclusion of already picked commits (merged and unmerged)
-- ✅ Proper handling of cherry-pick failures
-- ✅ Detection when no new commits need picking
-- ✅ Automatic PR creation and management
-- ✅ Proper error messaging and user guidance

-## Workflows

-### UpdateTestBranch.yaml
-The main wrapper workflow that handles PR comments (`!update-test`) and coordinates the cherry-picking process.
-This workflow:
-- Extracts PR information and configuration from comments
-- Calls the core UpdateTestBranchCore workflow with appropriate parameters
-- Handles post-processing like PR comments and cleanup

-### UpdateTestBranchCore.yaml
-The core cherry-picking workflow that is independent of PR context.
-This workflow:
-- **Can be called by other workflows** via `workflow_call`
-- **Can be triggered manually** via `workflow_dispatch`
-- Takes all necessary parameters as inputs (no dependency on secrets/variables)
-- Focuses exclusively on git operations (cherry-picking commits, branching, pushing)
-- **Reusable** and **testable** in isolation
-- **No GitHub API dependencies**: All GitHub operations (PR management, labeling) are handled by the wrapper workflow

-### SetupTestScenario.yaml
-Comprehensive test scenario generator for validating UpdateTestBranch functionality.

 ### DocumentMergedCommits.yaml
 **DISABLED**: This workflow is no longer needed as UpdateTestBranch no longer relies on PR comments for tracking cherry-picked commits.

-## New Architecture Benefits

-✅ **Modularity**: Core cherry-picking logic is separate from PR comment handling
-✅ **Reusability**: Core workflow can be called by other workflows or triggered manually
-✅ **Testability**: Core workflow can be tested independently with specific inputs
-✅ **Maintainability**: Cleaner separation of concerns
-✅ **Backward Compatibility**: Existing `!update-test` comments still work
-✅ **Security**: Fixed critical code injection vulnerabilities from original workflow
-✅ **Permissions**: Explicit GitHub token permissions with minimal required scope